abu-sufian015/pizza-shop/README.md

 - Total number of orders placed.
 - Total revenue from pizza sales.
-- Identification of the highest-priced pizza and most common pizza size.
+- Identification of the highest-priced pizza and the most common pizza size.
 - Top 5 most ordered pizza types by quantity.

 Intermediate: